 “Now?
 Now you want him to bear your name?”

 I knew he was goading me into a fight because he’d figured out it was easier to get his way if he flustered me, but I was past the point of return.
-He had me hook, line and sinker.
-Out of a far-away awareness that I didn’t want Lenny and Josh to see me fighting with him, I got in his car where I could yell at him proper.
-Apparently, everyone could see the wreckage we were tangling ourselves in except for us.
+He had me hook, line, and sinker.
+Out of a far-away awareness that I didn’t want Lenny and Josh to see me fighting with him, I got in his car where I could yell at him properly.
+Everyone could see the wreckage we were tangling ourselves in except for us.
 From that point onward things happened in quick succession.
 The guard from earlier showed back up, highhandedly asking us to open the car door.
 Alan had a rambling exchange with him whose details I don’t remember because I was still seething.
 Then he mentioned something about calling askaris at the gate and I wondered what he needed more guards for.
 All the same, he slithered back to whatever hole he’d appeared from and I even forgot about the whole thing while I set about pacifying myself.

 But, as you might’ve guessed, the cops showed up.
 The real cops with their overcoats, berets, and AK47s.
 Shit.
 I slipped out the co-driver’s side, to which one of the officers, the junior one I think, swiftly came.

-He was younger than me – early twenties for sure.
+He was younger than me – in his early twenties for sure.
 I think it disarmed us both how quick I was to acknowledge his authority.
 Or at least that the power scales were not tipped in my favor.
 He softened, summoned me to the driver’s side where Alan and the other officer were exchanging words I wasn’t processing.
 Then he asked me, “Huyu ni mzee wako?”

 And I said, “Ni baba mtoto.”